$0 Rhode Island Adoption Quick-Start Checklist

 What Must Be Filed Before a Hearing Can Be Scheduled

-The petition to adopt a minor in Rhode Island requires a complete package of supporting documents.
-The court will not schedule a finalization hearing until all of these are on file and verified:
+The petition to adopt a minor in Rhode Island generally requires a package of supporting documents.
+The court and the assigned agency or DCYF determine which items apply to the specific pathway:

 DCYF is notified upon filing and has the responsibility to verify the petition's allegations and investigate the suitability of the adoptive home.
 This review is a required step before the hearing date is set.